Seplat posts $840.7m Q1 revenue, declares 9.0 cent dividend as production rises

 Its ANOH gas project achieved first gas in January, while the Yoho field restart and Oso-BRT 1 gas expansion remain on track for Q2 and Q3 2026.

-Commenting, CEO Roger Brown said:“The conflict in the Middle East has changed the 2026 oil and gas outlook.
+Commenting, CEO, Roger Brown said: “The conflict in the Middle East has changed the 2026 oil and gas outlook.
 Nigeria’s position, our oil-rich portfolio, and strong balance sheet mean Seplat is set to deliver strong cash flows.
 That’s why we’ve doubled the Q1 dividend to 9.0 cents.
 Production missed internal targets slightly due to third-party downtime, but April’s 153,000 boepd shows our asset potential.
-With Yoho returning in Q2 and ANOH ramping up, we’re confident in our 2026 guidance.”2026 Outlook Reaffirmed
+With Yoho returning in Q2 and ANOH ramping up, we’re confident in our 2026 guidance,” he reaffirmed.

 Production in 1Q 2026, improved QoQ but modestly missed our internal expectations, largely due to unplanned downtime on third-party infrastructure onshore.
 That said, April to date production has averaged c.153 kboepd, illustrating the potential of our asset base.
 Notably, this is before the return of Yoho, scheduled to come back onstream before end 2Q 2026, and full ramp-up of ANOH, as such we remain comfortable with our 2026 guidance.